redis-developer/beats-by-redis/docs/03-STREAMS.md

 ## Reading Events

 You read events from a stream with the [XREAD](https://redis.io/commands/xread/) command.
-XREAD actually does quiet a bit.
+XREAD actually does quite a bit.
 In its simplest form, it returns all of the events _after_ a particular key.
 Let's get everything since the start of the stream.
 You will need to paste this into the CLI in RedisInsight, since the workbench will not allow you to run it:

 ```bash
 XREAD STREAMS purchases 0-0